kglw-dot-net/phase1/songs/smoke-and-mirrors.md

 >
 > Quit the chit-chatter, backstabber
 > Face up to the matter on a silver platter
-> Talking and diving, you've been hiding
+> Ducking and diving, you've been hiding
 > Undermining our capabilities
 > This operation is breaking, you're flaking, it's all unfolding at the seams
 >